Cranberry Catalina Chicken Freezer Meal

 There is really not much to tell you about this one.
 You’re going to need a few very basic ingredients, and a gallon-size zip top bag.
 That’s it.

 Preparing the Freezer Meal

 As freezer meals go, it doesn’t get much easier than this.
 There is no prep worked involved other than to open a few bottles or cans.

 Place all your ingredients into the zip top bag, seal tightly, and label.
 Then stick it in your freezer.
 Done.
 (And I know you already have your own bottle of dry onion soup mix already, but just in case…here’s the link to the recipe if you still have yet to make your own.
 Go make it.
 Go now.
 I’ll wait…)

 To make, you can either take the bag out of the freezer the night before and thaw overnight in the fridge, then put it in the slow cooker the next morning… OR … (and please don’t laugh, but this is totally what I usually end up doing) pull the bag out the morning of, cut the bag off the frozen cranberry-catalina-chicken ice cube, and stick the entire frozen cube in the slow cooker and set it to cook.

-My family likes to have this served over rice, and the hubster likes a lot of sauce with his, so I often double the sauce ingredients.
+My family likes to have this served over rice, and my husband likes a lot of sauce with his, so I often double the sauce ingredients.
 Especially if I’m only making one of this meal (which is rare, because I almost always make two at a time), because, what in the world do you do with a half a bottle of Catalina dressing leftover??
 (My family will not touch salads if it was the last food on the planet, let alone a salad with Catalina dressing…) I’m open to suggestions on how to use up the leftover Catalina dressing. 🙂

 - 1-2 lbs boneless, skinless chicken breasts